Muhammad Shahidullah: Early life and education

-Shahidullah was born on 10 July 1885 to a Bengali Muslim family in the village of Peyara in the erstwhile Bengal Presidency's 24 Parganas district.
-His father, Mafizuddin Ahmed, was the guardian of a mazar, and his mother, Marguba Khatun, was a housewife.
+Muhammad Ibrahim was born on 10 July 1885 in the village of Peyara in the erstwhile Bengal Presidency's 24 Parganas district.
+His mother, Harunnesa, later changed his name to Muhammad Shahidullah.
+His father, Mafizuddin Ahmed, was a warden of the shrine of Pir Gorachand.
+Shahidullah was their sixth child.
+He grew up with three brothers and three sisters.

 Shahidullah passed his school final entrance exam in 1904 from Howrah Zilla School.
 In 1906, he passed the FA exam from Presidency College in Kolkata.
 He received the Bachelor of Arts degree with Honours in Sanskrit in 1910 from City College, Kolkata, and his Master of Arts degree in 1912 in comparative philology from the University of Calcutta.
 He earned his PhD degree from Sorbonne University in 1928 for his research on the dialects of the Charyapada.
 He was the first Bengali Muslim to receive this doctorate degree.
 He was also a murid (disciple) of Mohammad Abu Bakr Siddique, the inaugural Pir of Furfura, from whom he received mystic education and khilafah (spiritual succession).

 Career

 Shahidullah began his career by teaching at Jessore Zila School in 1908.
 After working as the headmaster of Sitakunda High School for some time in 1914, he practiced law at Bashirhat in 24 Parganas.
 In 1915, he was elected as vice-chairman of the town's municipality.

+At the invitation of Sir Ashutosh Mukherjee, he joined the University of Calcutta as Sharatchandra Lahiri Research Fellow (1919–21) under Dinesh Chandra Sen. In 1920, he published "one of his most important papers titled "Outlines of an Historical Grammar of the Bengali Language" in the Journal of the Department of Letters of the University of Calcutta."

-He was Sharatchandra Lahiri Research Fellow (1919–21) under Dinesh Chandra Sen at the University of Calcutta and joined the University of Dhaka as a lecturer in 1921 in Sanskrit and Bangla.
+In 1921, he joined the University of Dhaka as a lecturer in 1921 in Sanskrit and Bangla.
 During his period at the University of Dhaka, he did research on the origins of the Bengali language.
 In 1925, he presented his thesis that Bangla as a language originated from Gaudi or Magadhi Prakrit.
 He was principal of Bogra Azizul Huq College from 1944 to 1948.
 He then returned to the University of Dhaka, serving as head of the Bangla Department and dean of the Faculty of Arts.
 He taught part-time at the Law Department (1922–25) and the International Relations Department as a teacher of French (1953–55).
 He worked as head of the Bangla and Sanskrit Department of the University of Rajshahi (1955–58).

 He served as an editor for the Islami Bishwakosh project for a while.

-Muhammad Shahidullah's mastery of different languages was extraordinary and outstanding.
-He was fluent in 24 languages and had an outstanding knowledge of 18 languages.
+Muhammad Shahidullah's mastery of different languages was widely regarded as impressive and outstanding.
+He was fluent in 24 languages and had working knowledge of 18 languages.
 Some of the notable languages are Bengali, Urdu, Persian, Arabic, English, French, Assamese, Oriya, Maithili, Hindi, Punjabi, Gujarati, Marathi, Kashmiri, Nepali, Sinhala, Tibetan, Sindhi, Sanskrit, Pali, etc.